purrbot-site/PurrBot/wiki/Selfhosting.md

 If you want to alter the code, make changes to the following sections by either removing or commenting them out:
 - [PurrBot#startUpdates] (Lines 154-171)
 - [PurrBot#startUpdate] (Lines 375-385)

+### Update some classes
+You need to update values in specific classes to make your version work without issues.
+Namely you have to alter the content of the following classes:
+- [IDs.java] (Contains various IDs of users or Guilds)
+- [Emotes.java] (Contains different emotes used in commands)
+- [Roles.java] (Contains roles for things like the support Guild's join roles)
+- [Links.java] (Contains various links of the bot)

 ### Build jar file
 When you're done with your changes, make sure to execute `gradlew clean shadowJar` to build a shaded jar containing all dependnencies required.